-(b) Timeline.
-The data made available under this section shall be updated daily throughout the public health emergency.

-- (c) Privacy.
-In publishing data under this section, the commissioner of health shall take all necessary steps to protect the privacy of individuals whose information is included in such data, including, but not limited to: - (1) complying with privacy protections provided under the regulations promulgated under the federal Health Insurance Portability and Accountability Act of 1996; and - (2) protections from all inappropriate internal use by an entity that collects, stores, or receives data, including use of such data in determinations of eligibility or continued eligibility in health plans, and from inappropriate uses. - (d) Consultation with Indian tribes.
+- (3) data related to COVID-19 outcomes, including total fatalities and case fatality rates, expressed as the proportion of individuals who were infected with COVID-19 and died from the virus. - Timeline.
+The data made available under this section shall be updated daily throughout the public health emergency. - (c) Privacy.
+In publishing data under this section, the commissioner of health shall take all necessary steps to protect the privacy of individuals whose information is included in such data, including, but not limited to: - (1) complying with privacy protections provided under the regulations promulgated under the federal Health Insurance Portability and Accountability Act of 1996; and - (2) protections from all inappropriate internal use by an entity that 14 collects, stores, or receives data, including use of such data in determinations of eligibility or continued eligibility in health plans, and from inappropriate uses. - (d) Consultation with Indian tribes.
 The department of health shall consult with Indian tribes and confer with urban Indian organizations on data collection and reporting. - (f) Report; public.
-No later than 60 days after the date on which the commissioner of health certifies that the public health emergency related to COVID-19 has ended, a summary of the final statistics related to COVID-19 shall be made public. - (q) Report; legislature.
-No later than 60 days after the date on which the commissioner certifies that the public health emergency related to COVID-19 has ended, the department of health shall compile and submit to the senate committee on health, the senate committee on finance, the assembly committee on ways and means and the assembly committee on health a preliminary report: - (1) describing the testing, hospitalization, mortality rates, and preferred language of patients associated with COVID-19 by race and ethnicity; and - (2) proposing evidenced-based response strategies to safeguard the health of such communities in future pandemics. - § 5.
-Commission on ensuring health equity during the COVID-19 public 33 health emergency. (a) Establishment.
-No later than 30 days after the effective date of this act, the commissioner of health shall establish a commission, to be known as the "Commission on Ensuring Health Equity During the COVID-19 Public Health Emergency" (referred to in this section as the "Commission") to provide clear and robust guidance on how to improve the collection, analysis, and use of demographic data responding to future waves of the coronavirus. - 40 (b) Membership and chairperson.
-(1) The Commission shall have 17 41 members which shall consist of: - (A) the commissioner of the department of health; - (B) the secretary of state; - (C) the commissioner of homeland security and emergency services; - (D) the director of the office of minority health and health disparities prevention; - (E) the director of the office of emergency management; - (F) the director of the office of mental health; - 49 (G) three members appointed by the temporary president of the senate; one member appointed by the senate minority leader; three members 50 appointed by the speaker of the assembly and one member appointed by the 51 52 assembly minority leader; and - 53 (H) racially and ethnically diverse representation from at least three 54 independent experts with knowledge or field experience with racial and 55 ethnic disparities in public health appointed by the commissioner of 56 health.
+No later than 60 days after the date on which the commissioner of health certifies that the public health emergency related to COVID-19 has ended, a summary of the final statistics related to COVID-19 shall be made public. - (g) Report; legislature.
+No later than 60 days after the date on which the commissioner certifies that the public health emergency related to COVID-19 has ended, the department of health shall compile and submit to the senate committee on health, the senate committee on finance, the assembly committee on ways and means and the assembly committee on health a preliminary report: - (1) describing the testing, hospitalization, mortality rates, 31 preferred language of patients associated with COVID-19 by race and 32 ethnicity; and - (2) proposing evidenced-based response strategies to safeguard the 34 health of such communities in future pandemics. - 5.
+Commission on ensuring health equity during the COVID-19 public health emergency. (a) Establishment.
+No later than 30 days after the effective date of this act, the commissioner of health shall establish a commission, to be known as the "Commission on Ensuring Health Equity During the COVID-19 Public Health Emergency" (referred to in this section as the "Commission") to provide clear and robust guidance on how improve the collection, analysis, and use of demographic data in responding to future waves of the coronavirus. - (b) Membership and chairperson.
+(1) The Commission shall have 17 members which shall consist of: - (A) the commissioner of the department of health; - (B) the secretary of state; - (C) the commissioner of homeland security and emergency services; - (D) the director of the office of minority health and health dispari-48 49 ties prevention; - (E) the director of the office of emergency management; - (F) the director of the office of mental health; - 52 (G) three members appointed by the temporary president of the senate; 53 one member appointed by the senate minority leader; three members 54 appointed by the speaker of the assembly and one member appointed by the assembly minority leader; and

+(H) racially and ethnically diverse representation from at least three independent experts with knowledge or field experience with racial and ethnic disparities in public health appointed by the commissioner of health.